Meet the winners

-The Google Impact Challenge launched in the UK earlier this year and is traveling around the globe to support innovative non-profits using tech to make a better world.
+The Google Impact Challenge launched in the UK in 2013 and is traveling around the globe to support innovative non-profits using tech to make a better world.

 On 3rd June, 10 Global Impact Challenge finalists pitched their projects to our panel of judges who selected three Awardees and unveiled the fan favourite.